Library and Learning Services

 Current archival holdings have been acquired through a variety of means, but usually in response to offers from donors or depositors.
 Acquisition has often been through the agency of academic staff responding to opportunities to acquire material relevant to their research interests

 The service is small, with limited professional and para-professional capacity.
-Routine active record surveys have not been resourced in the past and there is no immediate prospect of sourcing additional skilled capacity to address this in the foreseeable future.
+Routine active record surveys have not been resourced in the past though the archivist and records manager will view and offer advice on physical and digital storage if required.

-The service aims to focus its available capacity on a more effective and considered approach to collection development and achieves this through the following measures:
+The service aims to focus its capacity on an effective and considered approach to collection development and achieves this through the following measures:

 • A clear articulation of its priority collecting targets